Solgaard Lab

 Current Research

-We are fabricating tunable photonic devices to perform and learn arbitrary linear operations using light.
-Applications for such devices include energy-efficient machine learning and mode unscrambling.
+We are designing and fabricating photonics integrated circuit to perform computing and signal processing using light.
+Applications for such devices include energy-efficient photonics neural network and non-conventional photonics imager.
 (Photo cred: Ben Bartlett)

 learn more